sirredbeard/build2024-demo/README.md

 We will be training a model on a dataset of handwriting samples, to build a model for handwriting detection, OCR, using PyTorch.

-This is a relatively small model so we can fit training into the length of this demo.
+This is a relatively small dataset so we can fit training into the length of this demo.

-We will train on the Azure Dev Box on the CPU and review the results.
+We will train on the Azure Dev Box on just a CPU and review the results.

 We will then connect our Azure GPU VMs to our Azure Dev Box and re-run the training with distributed training enabled, then compare the results.